hangga/delvelin/README.md

 [//]: # (---)

 ### **3. Runtime-Assisted Static Analysis**
-- **Delveline** employs a unique **runtime-assisted static analysis** approach, allowing static analysis to be supplemented by runtime data, making it more adaptive than purely static tools like **Detekt**.
+- **Delveline** employs a unique **runtime-assisted static analysis** approach, allowing static analysis to be supplemented by runtime data, making it more adaptive than purely static tools.

 ### **4. Target Audience**